 The DGA unveiled its plan to order the third PLG in September 2017.
-Delivery of the vessel is scheduled for 2019.
+Delivery of the vessel was scheduled for 2019.

 The Guyanese light patrol vessels are intended for patrolling, surveillance, monitoring and protection of territorial waters of Guyana and the exclusive economic zone (EEZ) of the French West Indies or French Antilles, including Guiana Space Center.